Managing Marriage and Money

 So excited to share this great insight from our friend Jean Chatzky, the financial editor for the TODAY show!
-Recently I shared some of my favorite wedding tips over on Jean’s blog, and now she’s here on BSB to share her expert advice on managing marriage and money.
+She’s here to share her expert advice on managing marriage and money.
 I know you’ll love her valuable tips! xoxo Jessica

 Over the years, I’ve heard from countless couples on how they manage their money.
 Here are three of the most common styles and the good—and not so good—aspects of each: